-What Is Advanced Lasik In New York, Manhattan, NY?
+What Is Advanced Lasik In Chelsea, New York, NY?

 Board Certified Ophthalmologist and top NY LASIK/LASER eye surgeon, Christopher T. Coad, MD, FACS, has been performing LASIK/LASER eye surgery (and other vision correction procedures) in New York, NY since its inception in the early 1990’s and today he primarily uses iLASIK.
 Because of Dr. Coad’s experience and extensive testing to ensure a patient’s candidacy for treatment, 99% of our LASIK patients achieve 20/20 or better with less than 5% needing enhancements.

 LASIK/Laser Eye Surgery is one of the safest and most rigorously studied procedures performed today.
 However, not all LASIK procedures are the same.
 For the crispest vision and safest treatment, we use the most advanced blade-free customized correction technology.
 This is known as iLASIK.

 Although sometimes used in the same breath and to mean the same thing, laser eye surgery doesn't always mean LASIK, but LASIK is a type of eye surgery.
 It's important to differentiate the two terms because of the very specific way in which LASIK is performed.
 You can learn more about Advanced LASIK from your New York, NY, LASIK doctors of Chelsea Eye Ophthalmology, Dr. Christopher Coad and Dr. Jay Yoon, and Dr. Alyssa Gard.

 The primary goal of the treatment is to use light rays to reshape the cornea and remove tissue that can lead to vision problems.